Dr Victor Luca

 In 2009 I moved to Argentina for family reasons and have been conducting and managing similar research at the Argentine Atomic Energy Commission in Buenos Aires.

-I have worked in the public service for 30 years and for more than 20 of those years I have been managing science research projects in some of the southern hemisphere's most prestigious publicly-funded research institutions.
+I have worked in the public service for 30 years and for more than 20 of those years I have been leading science research projects in some of the southern hemisphere's most prestigious publicly-funded research institutions.
 I have had to make persuasive arguments to convince public-funding agencies to invest in my research and have been very successful.
 I have been awarded tens of millions of dollars worth of funding over the years.

 My experiences have given me a unique perspective and emphasized the need for vision, careful planning and organization and the importance of good communications and honesty in public service and administration.

 I have always believed that science knowledge is the best knowledge we have and during my career I have been driven by an obsession to use this knowledge to do good.
-The wellbeing of much of our community has in large measure been driven by the science and technological advancement that has been achieved by the sacrifices of like-minded people.
+The well being of much of our community has in large measure been driven by the science and technological advancement that has been achieved by the sacrifices of like-minded people.

 Like many scientists, I was driven to do what I did because it is an extremely rewarding, intellectually challenging and creative profession that also allows one to make a contribution to society at large.
 You do not do science for financial rewards!